-Western NSW PHN's HNA has produced a list of over 100 health and service needs in the community.
-Following rigorous Triangulation and Prioritisation processes, the below lists of needs have been developed.
+WNSW PHN's HNA has produced a list of health and service needs in the community.
+Following a rigorous Triangulation and Prioritisation processes, the list of needs has been reviewed and developed.
+These needs along with possible actions identified to address them have been included in a separate document titled WNSW PHN Priority Areas.